 In 2003, Chapter 2003-404, L.O.F., reduced the sales tax distribution to the Local Government Half-cent Sales Tax Trust Fund by 0.1% effective July 1, 2003.
 The 0.1% of sales tax collections is distributed to the Public Employees Relations Commission Trust Fund, less \$5,000 each month.
 The \$5,000 each month is distributed to qualified counties pursuant to s.
-218.65, F.S..
+218.65, F.S.
 Chapter 2003-402, L.O.F., changed sales tax distributions to local governments in order to provide funding for the judicial system.
-Effective July 1, 2004, sales tax distributions were changed as follows: the Local Government Half-cent Sales Tax Trust Fund was reduced from 9.653% to 8.814%; the Emergency Distribution was increased from 0.065% to 0.095%; the County Revenue Sharing Trust Fund was reduced from 2.25% to 2.044%; and the Municipal Revenue Sharing Trust Fund was increased from 1.0715% to 1.3409%.
+Effective July 1, 2004, sales tax distributions were changed as follows: the Local Government Half-cent Sales Tax Trust Fund was reduced from 9.653% to 8.814%; the Emergency Distribution was increased from 0.065% to 0.095%; the County Revenue Sharing Trust Fund was increased from 1.0715% to 1.3409%.
 The 2005 Legislature enacted sales tax holidays for clothing, books, school supplies, and hurricane preparedness articles.
 The Legislature also re-enacted the community contribution credit and increased the cap to \$12 million, as well as fully exempting agricultural equipment.